 Explore Pioneer Village Living History in Gonzales, TX.

 If you ever get the chance to visit Gonzales, TX, the county seat of Texas Independence (not San Antonio, as many think), be sure to put the Pioneer Village Living History Center at the top of your must-do list.
 Gonzales is 74 minutes from San Antonio, making it a great day trip.

-Gonzalez, Texas, is a small town in South Texas but with much to celebrate.
+Gonzalez, Texas, is a small town in South Texas and one of the oldest towns in Texas, but with much to celebrate.
 It’s one of the earliest Anglo-American settlements in the Lone Star State.
 Gonzales is the “Lexington of Texas” because it was the site of the first battle in the Texas Revolution and boasts its nickname strongly today.

 What Is The Pioneer Village In Gonzales, TX?

 Pioneer Village is an open-air living history museum.
 It boasts a collection of houses and buildings in Gonzales County from the 1800s and early 1900s.
 Visitors who stroll through The Village will feel like they have just entered the same era.

 Each structure has been donated to Pioneer Village and was carefully relocated to the grounds for its preservation.
 Most of the furnishings and equipment found within these structures were either loaned or donated to help represent the cultural lifestyle of the pioneers who settled in this area.
 It gives excellent insight into life before we had so many modern conveniences.

 When Is The Best Time To Visit Pioneer Village?

 Pioneer Village is super fun any time of year, but the BEST time to go is during the Come & Take it Celebration in October.

 Come And Take It Celebration In Gonzales, TX

 For over 200 years, Gonzales has celebrated this pivotal event.
 The town center has food vendors, concert stands, and an old-school carnival.
 A parade marches alongside Civil War homes, and a reenactment plays at the Pioneer Village.
 It is historical fun for all ages from morning until night.

 The Annual Come and Take It Festival in Gonzales, TX, is a celebration that commemorates the first shot fired for Texas Independence.